iluvjava/Maths/Notebook 2.0/AMATH 514 (Combinatorics Optimizations)/Linear Programming Strong Duality via Farkas.md

 ---
 ### **Remark**

-For a view of duality in Linear programming using the KKT conditions and the Lagrangian , check out [[KKT in Linear Programming]].
+For a view of duality in Linear programming using the KKT conditions and the Lagrangian, check out [[KKT in Linear Programming]].